What is an interest rate lock for mortgages?

 • There is no fee to float your interest rate.

-You'll want to make sure your rate lock period is long enough to take you to closing and disbursement of funds.
+You'll want to make sure your rate lock period is long enough to take you to closing.
 Some loans require longer rate lock periods.

-• The length of your rate lock period may impact the cost of your loan, and some may require a fee up front.
-(See What happens if my loan requires a longer than average rate lock period.)
+• The length of your rate lock period may impact the cost of your loan, and some may require a fee upfront.

 There are some things you can do to help your loan close on schedule: